Makati: Roads

-Land

 Two of Metro Manila's main arteries pass through Makati.
 The Epifanio de los Santos Avenue (EDSA) pass along the city's southeast part and connects it with the cities of Mandaluyong and Pasay.
 The South Luzon Expressway (SLEX) starts in southwestern Makati and connects it with southern Metro Manila and Southern Luzon.
-The Skyway is an elevated expressway that connects with NLEX and SLEX, providing residents coming from Northern Luzon, Northern Metro Manila, Southern Luzon and other cities of Southern Metro Manila a fast way to reach Makati.
-SLEX and EDSA intersect at the Magallanes Interchange, which is the most complex system of elevated roadways in Metro Manila.
-Carlos P. Garcia Avenue, a component of Circumferential Road 5 that runs parallel to EDSA, traverses the eastern portion of Makati and connects it with Taguig and Pasig.
+The Skyway is an elevated expressway that connects with North Luzon Expressway (NLEX) and SLEX, providing residents coming from various parts of Luzon and Northern Metro Manila, a fast way to reach Makati.
+SLEX and EDSA intersect at the Magallanes Interchange, which is among the most complex systems of elevated roadways in the country.

-Buses plying the Epifanio de los Santos Avenue (EDSA/C-4) route from Parañaque to Quezon City and Caloocan pass through the central business/financial district daily, as well as buses to and from Alabang in Muntinlupa, Biñan and Santa Rosa in Laguna, and Carmona in Cavite.
-Premium Point-to-Point Bus Service buses also ply the city especially the Central Business District towards other parts of Metro Manila and Southern Luzon.
-The BGC Bus also connects the city and Bonifacio Global City, with a terminal at the McKinley Exchange Corporate Center.
+Makati is known to enforce a significantly stricter implementation of the Unified Vehicular Volume Reduction Program (UVVRP), or Number Coding Scheme, than most other local government units in Metro Manila.
+Unlike the Metro Manila Development Authority's (MMDA) scheme, which includes "window hours" and covers national roads traversing Makati (i.e., EDSA and Osmeña Highway), No Window Hours is mandated across the city, enforcing a continuous restriction from 7:00 AM to 7:00 PM PHT, Monday to Friday except on holidays.
+This non-stop ban is aimed at managing severe traffic congestion, with exemptions mainly for senior citizen BluCard holders and official/emergency vehicles.

+The areas of Guadalupe and of Ayala Center are considered as major transport hubs.
+Ayala Center hosts One Ayala, a complex with an intermodal transport hub, and various public transportation stops.
+The BGC Bus also connects the city to Bonifacio Global City, with a terminal at the McKinley Exchange Corporate Center in Barangay Dasmariñas, near Ayala Center.
+Provincial and city buses, including Premium Point-to-Point Bus Service, ply the city through EDSA, Osmeña Highway, Kalayaan Avenue, or the central business/financial district towards other parts of Metro Manila and Southern Luzon.
 Jeepneys ply Makati's inner roads and connect the city to its surrounding towns and cities.
+Tricycles are also used for shorter distances except at most of the Central Business District, exclusive villages, and some major roads.

 The country's first-ever e-jeepney and hybrid bus services were piloted in Makati.
 The buses are parallel electric hybrids, powered by an electric motor and a Euro 3 diesel motor.
-The hybrid buses ply the route from Gil Puyat Avenue (Tramo/LRT-1 Taft) to Kalayaan Avenue (near C-5), which are considered among the busiest in the city's central business district, cutting through other major roads like South Superhighway; Chino Roces, Ayala and Makati Avenues; Paseo de Roxas and EDSA.
+The hybrid buses ply the route from Gil Puyat Avenue (Tramo area in Pasay) to Kalayaan Avenue (near C-5 in Taguig), which are considered among the busiest areas, cutting through other major roads like Osmeña Highway; Chino Roces, Ayala and Makati Avenues; Paseo de Roxas and EDSA.